Home > About Us

 Independent Commissioner

-Indonesian citizen, 63 years old, serves as commissioner with the main task of the internal audit function.
-Appointed as management of the Company at the AGMS on 25 August 2020 with a term of office until the end of the 2023 AGMS.
+Indonesian citizen, 65 years old, serves as a commissioner with the main task of internal audit function.
+Appointed as a manager of the Company at the AGMS on June 13, 2024 with a term of office until the end of the AGMS in 2027.
 Completed an MBA study program at the University of Toledo, USA.
 He has joined the Company since 2001.
 He also serves as Chairman of the Company's Audit Committee and Independent Commissioner of PT Alumindo Light Metal Industry, Tbk.
-During the 2021 financial year, attend audit management training.
-He has no affiliation with members of the Board of Commissioners or Board of Directors and Major Shareholders.
+During the 2024 financial year, he attended audit management training.
+He has no affiliation with members of the Board of Commissioners or the Board of Directors and Majority Shareholders.

 Audite Commitee